 Objectives of the study

-- To identify how workplace parties responsible for disability management effectively communicate RTW messages to workers with occupational injuries
+- Identify how workplace parties responsible for disability management effectively communicate RTW messages to workers with occupational injuries

-- To examine how the delivery of RTW messages influences the perceptions of injured workers about return to work
+- Examine how the delivery of RTW messages influences the perceptions of injured workers about return to work

-- To explore insights from work disability parties and workers who have experienced an occupational injury
+- Explore insights from work disability parties and workers who have experienced an occupational injury

-- To identify how insights can be integrated into the development of an evidence-based toolkit to guide RTW communication practices
+- Identify how insights can be integrated into the development of an evidence-based toolkit to guide RTW communication practices